With Apollo 11’s 50th anniversary of the moon landing behind us, my family spent the week watching Apollo-related movies.

 Wow, quite an impact this one had on us!

-First Man released in 2018 and we saw it in the movie theater.
+First Man was released in 2018, and we saw it in a movie theater.

-We couldn’t get over how noisy the movie was as it included the deafening background noise of traveling into space.
+We were surprised the noisy space capsule–the movie included the deafening background noise of traveling into space.

 It’s a complicated portrait of Neil Armstrong that neither my husband nor I knew.